Exotic-Lambo/Exotic-Lambo/README.md

 ### Hi, This is Ayush!

 - I love trying out new stuff
-- I’m currently learning Web Development
+- I’m currently learning Python
 - I’m looking to collaborate on nothing as I am a Rookie in coding
 - How to reach me: Why would you reach out a Rookie like me ffs
 - I can help you in almost every Tech stuff (excluding coding)